I stepped into the busy baggage claim area with my two small children and my parents and heard words over the intercom in French and then a loud boom.

 It’s complicated and messy.
 But at least I know now that it’s a beautiful mess.

 Temple Emanu-El member Sally Mundell is the founder of the Packaged Good and a mother of two.
-Read more about the Emanu-El Israel mission in Marita Anderson’s column on Page 3.
+Read more about the Emanu-El Israel mission in Marita Anderson’s column.